-\section{Related Work}
+\textbf{Related Work}

+The related work in this paper is structured into two interrelated categories.
+First, we survey the foundational algorithms for solving game equilibria, focusing on their convergence properties and limitations.
+Second, we explore research that transcends traditional NE and Coarse Correlated Equilibrium (CCE), examining efforts to define "better" strategies.

-The leading algorithm for normal-form games is Regret Minimization (RM), along with its variant, Counterfactual Regret Minimization (CFR)~\cite{zinkevich2007regret}, which is used in extensive-form games.
-RM/CFR can converge to NE in two-player zero-sum games and coarse correlated equilibria (CCE) in two/multi-player general-sum games~\cite{farina2021faster}.
-Notable variants include CFR+~\cite{tammelin2014solving}, Monte-Carlo CFR (MCCFR)~\cite{lanctot2009monte}, and Discount CFR (DCFR)~\cite{brown2019solving}.
-In particular, CFR+ and MCCFR have been instrumental in major AI advancements over the past decade~\cite{brown2019superhuman,bowling2015heads,brown2017safe}.
-In addition to the RM algorithm, the Fictitious Play (FP) algorithm is another commonly used method for solving games.
-FP was first introduced in Brown's 1951 paper~\cite{2007Brown,1951Iterative}, and the treatise \textit{The Theory of Learning in Games}~\cite{1998The} further consolidated prior research, establishing a standardized framework for FP.
-Recently, Qi et al. combined CFR with the FP algorithm to propose the CFVFP algorithm~\cite{qi2023pure}.
-Nonetheless, all these methods primarily focus on solving for NE without addressing the applicability and diversity of NE discussed earlier.
+In the realm of normal-form games, the preeminent algorithm is Regret Minimization (RM), along with its variant, Counterfactual Regret Minimization (CFR)~\cite{zinkevich2007regret}, which is applied in extensive-form games.
+RM/CFR can converge to the NE in two-player zero-sum games and to CCE in multi-player general-sum games~\cite{hannan1957approximation}.
+Noteworthy variants include CFR+~\cite{tammelin2014solving}, Monte-Carlo CFR (MCCFR)~\cite{lanctot2009monte}, and Discounted CFR (DCFR)~\cite{brown2019solving}.
+In particular, CFR+ and MCCFR have played a pivotal role in significant AI advancements over the past decade~\cite{brown2019superhuman,bowling2015heads,brown2017safe}.
+Besides the RM algorithm, the Fictitious Play (FP) algorithm is another commonly-employed approach for solving games.
+FP was initially introduced in Brown's 1951 paper~\cite{brown1951iterative}, and the treatise \textit{The Theory of Learning in Games}~\cite{fudenberg1998theory} further solidified previous research, establishing a standardized framework for FP.
+In two-player zero-sum games, FP is proven to converge to the NE.
+Recently, Qi et al. integrated CFR with the FP algorithm to propose the CFVFP algorithm~\cite{ju2024accelerating}.
+However, a common limitation persists: these methods primarily target NE computation, overlooking the applicability and diversity of equilibria discussed earlier.